 I don’t often post links here without a fair amount of commentary, but this one really doesn’t need anything added.
 I stole this one from a friend’s LJ post.

-Watch “evolution” (revised link at YouTube)
+Watch “evolution” (revised the link again)

 For a long time now, I’ve been fairly annoyed with the media and political hyperbole surrounding the future use of hydrogen.
 Most of the attention I’ve seen seems to revolve around the (admittedly worthy) advances in the devices (fuel cells, mostly) that help us convert hydrogen into energy for use in cars, consumer devices, etc. That’s great as far as it goes, but it’s not the whole story.

 I’ve been meaning for a while to post about a dilemma I’ve had.